Helping industry bodies, business leaders and corporates adapt, collaborate and engage in the networked economy.

 But is is also driven by social factors.
 Consumers and employees are increasingly tech savvy and connected.
-Gen Y will be the largest part of the workforce by 2015.
+Gen Y became the largest part of the workforce in 2015.

 Because information can be shared instantly and inexpensively on a global scale by individuals using cheap consumerised technology, the value of the centralised decision making and expensive bureaucracies is diminishing.

 yBC helps industry bodies and leaders to adapt to a networked economy.
 To organise their networks of allies, customers and stakeholders in to an industry channel, and to collaborate with them in valuable ways.